 Unfortunately, they aren’t going to stay that way forever.
 As you use your knives, they are going to gradually wear down as the cutting edge is exposed to various foods, surfaces, etc. While it is inevitable that your knives are going to wear, storing them properly can slow their decline.
 Let’s look a little closer at this important topic.

-The Do’s and Don’ts of Kitchen Knife Storage
+The Do’s and Don’ts of Storing Kitchen Knives

 The basic idea here is to treat your knives in a way that is going to preserve their initial condition for as long as possible.
 If you expose your knives to conditions that are harmful to their materials or will potentially damage the cutting edge, you ‘ll be expediting the need for them to be replaced.
 Fortunately, it’s not too hard to stay away from mistakes as long as you educate yourself upfront.